p4lang/p4c/backends/ebpf/psa/README.md

 **WARNING!** The NTK packet path is a custom packet path used for the PSA-eBPF only!
 It is not a standardized PSA packet path.

-The NTK packet path allows integrating P4/PSA programs for eBPF with
+The NTK packet path allows integrating P4/PSA programs for eBPF with the standard Linux kernel stack.
+The main use case is handling
+ICMP/ARP requests and sending packet to the userspace process listening on a socket.

+The NTK path is enforced if `drop` is set to `false` and `egress_port` is left unspecified or set to 0.

 ### NFP (Normal Packet From Port)